 With respect to timely expenditures, the state will track expenditure projections based on the date the HUD CDBG-DR grant is signed, award dates for all subrecipients of CDBG-DR funds, payment request dates and amounts, and date funds are received from HUD.
-Other data elements will be added as necessary to provide information sufficient to monitor timeliness of recipient expenditures, time elapsed since last recipient draw, time elapsed since recipient grant award, percent of recipient grant drawn compared with progress on the funded project, as indicated by recipient status reports, etc. Grants which appear to be lagging will be evaluated and, consistent with the State's CDBG-DR necessary and recaptured funds re-obligated to other eligible projects and recipients.
+Other data elements will be added as necessary to provide information sufficient to monitor timeliness of recipient expenditures, time elapsed since last recipient draw, time elapsed since recipient grant award, percent of recipient grant drawn compared with progress on the funded project, as indicated by recipient status reports, etc. Grants which appear to be lagging will be evaluated and, consistent with the State's CDBG-DR Action Plan, either: a) provided technical assistance to remediate their slow progress state, b) terminated if the project appears to be stalled at startup and the Action Plan allows for re-award to other eligible recipients, or c) the project scope will be reduced and recipients.
 As with the State's existing CDBG Program, the focus will be on identifying fast-moving projects and recipients that have already demonstrated competence in expeditiously moving projects forward, drawing funds and moving projects toward completion.